 To make the caramel, combine sugar, water, and cream of tartar in a medium saucepan and set over medium-low heat.

 Stir constantly until the sugar dissolves and the syrup clears.
 To prevent crystallization, do not rush this first step; use a pastry brush dipped in cold water to wash down the sides of the saucepan.

-When the sugar is fully dissolved, raise the heat, bring the syrup to a boil, and stop stirring.
+When the sugar is fully dissolved, raise heat, bring syrup to a boil, and stop stirring.
 Continue heating without stirring until the syrup turns a dark amber color.
-An instant-read thermometer will read 340°.
+(An instant-read thermometer will read 340°.)

 Remove from the heat immediately and set in a larger pan of ice water to stop the cooking.